-If you purchase paid extensions, themes or hire a developer, then all these will significantly increase your costs.
+If you purchase paid extensions, and themes or hire a developer, then all these will significantly increase your costs.

-5. wordPress vs Magento int templates
+5. WordPress vs Magento int templates

 WordPress is made up of multiple pages and posts.
 When developing template files, a lot of functions are used to call the post and page content.
 Template files can be created and applied on the same page.

 Although Magento also functions quite similarly but sometimes what could have been done with a few clicks in WordPress requires more effort to be done in Magento.
 In Magento, you cannot set up additional CMS templates by simply creating a new template file but you will need to create a new module that has the list of templates available to it.

 Based on the above blog, we can say that Magento is the more efficient alternative to WordPress when it comes to selling products online but it is also clear that it is far more complex and requires the expertise of a professional which can be expensive sometimes.